-SophieConnect is a partnership of member schools in the United States and Canada, intended to leverage on-line learning, by providing quality on-line courses underpinned by the educational philosophy embodied by the Goals and Criteria.
-SophieConnect allows students to become better global citizens by collaborating, participating and engaging with students and the instructor across geographic and cultural confines.
+SophieConnect is a partnership of Sacred Heart Network member schools in the United States and Canada, intended to leverage on-line learning, by providing quality on-line courses underpinned by the educational philosophy embodied by the Goals and Criteria.

+SophieConnect allows seniors to become better global citizens by collaborating, participating and engaging with students and the instructor across geographic and cultural confines.
 SophieConnect faculty are experienced Sacred Heart educators, well versed in the Mission of Sacred Heart Schools, experts in their discipline, and well qualified to provide challenging, engaging, and innovative on-line courses that support learning through exploration, collaboration, and creativity.
-A fee is associated with these courses.
+A fee is associated with these courses, and they are taken in addition to a full course load at Academy of the Sacred Heart.